NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-01-identity-and-user-provisioning.md

 | Melissa Grant | melissa.grant@nyashajiri.com |
 | Sarah Johnson | sarah.johnson@nyashajiri.com |

-The displayed UPNs follow a consistent `firstname.lastname` pattern.
-The screenshot establishes the resulting directory state; it does not establish whether these accounts were newly created, adapted from demo users, or provisioned through a bulk process.
-Eight accounts are visible; this is not a claim about the tenant's total user count.

 ### User profile and licensing example: Alex Morgan